Summer of Love

 I'd forgotten how good it is to immerse oneself in ones surroundings and just draw from life without caring about the outcome.
 It's the ultimate in mindfulness and great practise for quick gestural drawing.
 There isnt time for accuracy which gives a childlike quality of line to the sketches which I find quite refreshing.
 Here are some more sketches

 I've been working on several portrait commissions of siblings over the last few months.
 Below is the process of one of the pastel portraits.
 I worked on Art Spectrum ColourFix Pastel paper which has a great tooth for the pastel to cling to and is sturdy enough to take several layers.
 I found it helpful to do a tonal study first in

 neutral greys as it's very important to establish the values before I add the colour. (below)

-Here are the finished portraits of the siblings (below).
+Here are the finished portraits of this little girl and her siblings (below).

 Below is a fun commission I did as a Birthday gift for old school friends who were turning 50.

 They wanted portraits of them as they looked in the 80s and sent me a few very grainy photos to work from as well as some recent ones.
 I was pleased with the end result - I had trouble trying to fit all the shoulder pads and big hair on the page!